 Chiayi Park Introduction

-Chaiyi - Chiayi Century Park!
-Chiayi Century Park covers an area of approximately 268,000 square meters, featuring ancient trees, pavilions, artificial hills, fish ponds, and winding paths that utilize natural landscapes, making it an elegant retreat.
-The park includes historical sites such as the Historical Museum, the Sun Shooting Tower, the Confucius Temple, the memorial for Fu Kang-an, and the earthquake memorial, making it an ideal place for relaxation and recreation.
-Chiayi Century Park holds rich and rare cultural treasures that display the characteristics of multiple ethnic groups and dynasties, making it worthwhile to explore and appreciate.
-Additionally, the forestry and agriculture experimental stations located on the northeastern side of the park are home to various tropical plants, providing ample shade and a refreshing breeze, and are also worth a visit.
-History Trivia: The site was established in the 43rd year of the Meiji era (1910).
-Over the past four hundred years, Taiwan has experienced power transitions among indigenous peoples, the Dutch, the Zheng family, the Qing Dynasty, the Japanese, and the Nationalist government.
-Cholo (the ancient name for Chiayi) is strategically located between north and south and has been directly influenced by diverse factors, leaving behind many historical relics, such as the indigenous (Plains Indigenous) altar site, the fields established by the Dutch, the stele inscribed by Emperor Qianlong in both Manchu and Chinese, the large cannons from the Jiaqing period, the first earthquake memorial in Taiwan, annexed facilities of shrines during the Japanese colonial period, the steam locomotive made in the United States in the early 19th century for Alishan, and the monument for fallen soldiers of the Jiangshan battle after the Nationalist government moved to Taiwan, all of which are scattered throughout Chiayi Park.
+Mia Chiayi – Chiayi Centennial Park!
+Chiayi Centennial Park covers an area of approximately 268,000 square meters, featuring towering ancient trees, pavilions, artificial mountains, fish ponds, and winding paths that lead to tranquil spots.
+By utilizing the natural landscape, the park offers an elegant scenery, making it a delightful retreat.
+Within the park, visitors can find historical sites such as the Historical Information Center, the Sun-Shooting Tower, the Confucius Temple, the memorial monument for Fu Kang'an, and the earthquake memorial, making it an ideal place for leisure and recreation.
+Chiayi Centennial Park holds rich and rare cultural treasures, showcasing the characteristics of multiple ethnic groups and dynasties, making it worth exploring and savoring.
+Additionally, located in the northeast section of the park are the Forestry and Agriculture Experiment Stations, which are home to a variety of tropical plants, providing a cool shade in the summer and a refreshing breeze.
+These sites are also worth a visit.
+History Brief: The park was established during the Japanese colonial period in the 43rd year of the Meiji era (1910).
+Over the past four centuries, Taiwan has experienced a succession of powers including indigenous peoples, the Dutch, the Cheng family, Qing rule, the Japanese, and the Nationalists.
+Cholo (the ancient name for Chiayi) is strategically located and has faced diverse impacts, leaving behind many historical relics.
+These include the altar remains of the indigenous peoples (the Pingpu tribe), the fields constructed by the Dutch, the stone tablet inscribed with a bilingual poem by Emperor Qianlong, cannons from the naval fleet during the Jiaqing period, the first earthquake memorial in Taiwan, facilities associated with shrines during the Japanese era, a steam locomotive manufactured in the United States in the early 19th century, and the memorial for soldiers who died in the Battle of Jiangshan after the Nationalist government relocated to Taiwan, all of which are scattered throughout Chiayi Park.